AI4Finance-Foundation/RLSolver/README.md

   1) [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Standford university, and is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.

   2) __Syn__ is the synthetic data obtained by calling the function generate_write in utils.py.
-The number of nodes is from 10 to 10000.
+The number of nodes is from 10 to 50000.
 The (partial) synthetic data is stored in the "data" folder of this repo.
 If users need all the synthetic data, please refer to [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing) or [Baidu Wangpan](https://pan.baidu.com/s/11ljW8aS2IKE9fDzjSm5xVQ) (CODE hojh for China users).
-The results of experiments are obtained based on all the synthetic data.

 * TSP: [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)